ErichStyger/mcuoneclipse/EclipsePlugins/EmbSysReg/readme.txt

-support files for the Eclipse Embedded Systems Register View https://sourceforge.net/projects/embsysregview/
+support files for the Eclipse Embedded Systems Register View, see https://sourceforge.net/projects/embsysregview/

+V0.3:
+- added more Freescale SVD XML files.

 V0.2:
 - added support for %s and CMSIS-SVD dimElementGroup